Przejdź do treści głównej

 EKS – Elastic Kubernetes Service

 Most popular managed K8s.
-Mature, stable, largest ecosystem.
+Mature, stable, biggest community.

 +Largest community and best community support